FIWARE-Ops/docs.TourGuide/doc/creating-application-dashboards/how-to-use-other-fiware-ges-from-your-widgets-and-operators.md

 One of the most important operations provided by the context broker is the support for subscriptions.
-By using subscriptions our dashboard can obtain "real time" notifications about the status of the entities of interest.
+By using subscriptions our dashboard can obtain right time notifications about the status of the entities of interest.
 Subscriptions are very similar to queries, the main difference between queries and subscriptions is that queries are synchronous operations, whilst subscriptions are asynchronous.
 Moreover, the Orion